What Does an Electrical Engineer Do?

 While communication and project management skills are important when applying for electrical engineering jobs, a strong educational and professional foundation is key.

-Earning an electrical engineering degree is the first step to ensuring you are prepared to work in the critical role of an electrical engineer.
-A master’s degree in electrical engineering can also provide further learning and help you to specialize in a specific area of electrical engineerings, such as electronics development or renewable energy, or an MBA in Engineering Management online could help you advance as a leader in the industry.
+Earning an electrical engineering degree may be a great first step to ensuring you are prepared to work in the critical role of an electrical engineer.
+A master’s degree in electrical engineering can also provide further learning and help you to specialize in a specific area, such as electronics development or renewable energy.
+(A master's degree in electrical engineering currently not available at SNHU.)
+An MBA in Engineering Management online could help you advance as a leader in the industry.

 "There’s a spectrum of focus from more theory to more practical skills, though both are important," said Monk.

-He also states the importance of having communication and presentation skills in the electrical engineering field, "it’s one thing to come up with a great new idea, it’s another to convince your boss to use it."
+He also stated the importance of having presentation and communication skills in the electrical engineering field.
+"It’s one thing to come up with a great new idea, it’s another to convince your boss to use it," Monk said.

 Entering the field of electrical engineering means that you may not only play an important role in the development of innovative new technology but also have a profound impact on the electrical systems that we rely on in our everyday lives.